Take a look at our FAQs below to help you better understand how B&Y works

 We help dozens of companies every year.
 Our Advisors add value in the following situations:

 Most businesses are aware of the principles of Invoice Discounting and Factoring.
 In simple terms finance companies and banks will advance against invoices/debtors in order to improve the cash flow of your business.
 Typically they will advance 80% of the value of the invoice raised, paying the balance upon receipt of payment of the invoice.
 These companies will charge fees based on the amount borrowed together with a service charge for managing your account.
-The majority of small businesses operate their cash flow with these schemes, with their principal bankers holding the lion’s share of the UK market.
+A number of small businesses operate their cash flow with these schemes, with their principal bankers holding the lion’s share of the UK market.

 Less known is that in the past two years or so new lenders have appeared who are more sympathetic to the situations business owners find themselves in.
 For example, lenders are able to “discount” single invoices rather than offer term contracts.
 There is trade finance available for companies with orders and contracts.